CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_FFPE_RNAseq.md

 9. Air dry samples on magnetic stand for 3-5 minutes at room temperature until pellets appear dry and matte.
 Once you start to see pellets crack, take off magnetic stand to ensure you do not overdry your samples.

-10. Once beads are dry, remove from magentic stand and add 20 uL of **Tris Buffer** to cover beads, pipette to mix thoroughly until the beads are resuspended.
+10. Once beads are dry, remove from magentic stand and add 20 uL (10uL per well if samples still split) of **Tris Buffer** to cover beads, pipette to mix thoroughly until the beads are resuspended.

 11. Incubate at room temperature for 5 minutes.

 12. Place plate back on magnetic stand for 1 minute or longer until the supernatant is clear.

-13. Pipette 18 uL of supernatant to LoBind Tubes.
+13. Pipette 18 uL (9 uL per well if samples still split) supernatant to LoBind Tubes.
 This is the final product.
+If samples were split, recombine supernatant from both halves into a single tube with 18uL total.

 ## Quality Check of Final Product